dejan94it/cc_Rtools/README.md

 # cc_Rtools <img src="logo.png" align="right" width="220" height="220" />
-This plugin allows the [Cheshire Cat](https://github.com/cheshire-cat-ai/core) to use tools written in R (and to run R code in general)
+This plugin allows the [Cheshire Cat](https://github.com/cheshire-cat-ai/core) to use tools written in R language

+(and to run R code, in general)

 ## Installation